 Northam is a mid-sized suburb in Western Australia within the Northam local government area (postcode 6401).
-With a population of 6,679, the suburb has an established demographic with a median age of 42.
+The area has roughly 6,679 residents and an established demographic, with a median age of 42.
 Households earn a median income of $65K per year, with an average household size of 2.3 people.
+Recent annual estimates show population movement into the broader catchment, with population growth running at +2.5% year-on-year at the LGA level.
+WA employment has moved +1.1% year-on-year in the official Jobs and Skills Australia NERO series, which provides the broader jobs backdrop for this suburb.
+WA also had 31 Commonwealth-backed major projects under construction, 7 underway, and 16 in planning as at 2 October 2024, which is useful as a broader delivery backdrop rather than a suburb-specific project count.
 The most common occupations are technicians & trades, labourers, professionals.
+Employment in the area leans toward healthcare and retail trade.
 The top ancestries reported are English, Australian, Scottish.

 Northam is served by 6 schools, including 3 primary, 1 secondary, 1 combined, 1 special.
 The average ICSEA score is 888, which is well below the national average of 1,000.
 Public transport access includes 3 bus stops.
 Healthcare facilities include 1 public hospital.